ArismitaM/Zense-Project/README.md

 2. [Path Tracking](https://github.com/ArismitaM/Zense-Project/blob/main/PathTrack.md)

 ## 📝 Challenges Faced
 - This was my first time dealing with .tif images (satellite images are usually in this format).
-It took some time to figure out how to do clustering, extracting layers, and draw bounding boxes.
+It took some time to figure out how to do clustering, extract layers, and draw bounding boxes.
 - I could obtain satellite images of Europe and not the Indian subcontinent for the training process.
 - The GPU in my machine does not have enough memory required to train the RetinaNet model, so I had to switch to training with CPU for RetinaNet.
 - The BotSort and ByteTrack algorithms were close competitors in theory but gave slightly different outputs when run on the machine.